Binance Market Update (2022-09-04)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BOND, WING, and FLUX, up by 27%, 15%, and 14%, respectively.
+Market outperformers include WING, RVN, and BOND, up by 24%, 22%, and 15%, respectively.

 Top stories of the day: